-Examine core leadership agility theories and their application through tested tools, and determine how to leverage your work to challenge yourself and further your development as a leader.
+Organizations experiencing rapid change, mounting complexity, and increasing interdependence require agile leaders.
+Learn about the leadership agility framework and four core competencies leaders must master to maximize their agility.
+Practice the tasks required to master these competencies using tested tools, and determine how to leverage your work to challenge yourself and further your development as a leader.

 Creative Solutions SPRING

 Creative agility demands that you break free from your habitual way of thinking and bring an innovative approach to the novel and complex issues that arise in times of change.
-Such situations are not pre-defined or predictable, require you to collaborate across boundaries, and involve underlying issues, such as interpersonal concerns and politics.
+Such situations are undefined or unpredictable, require you to collaborate across boundaries, and involve underlying issues, such as interpersonal concerns and politics.
 As this competency develops, you enhance your ability to question underlying assumptions, see important relationships between apparent opposites, and seriously consider a range of unique solutions to fit the situation.

 Self Development SUMMER